12 Creative Ways to Celebrate Winter Solstice

 12. Read Books Together

 Snuggle up with a good book.
 There are many wonderful children’s picture books that have inspired us through the years.
-Here are the one we highly recommend to add to your home library collection that relate to winter solstice.
+Here are the ones we highly recommend to add to your home library collection that relate to winter solstice.
 Looking for additional Christmas and Winter Themed books, we’ve compiled a list of our favorites to inspire you.

 Recommended Books to Read